dqminhv/careervillage-question-recommendation-system/README.md

 The CareerVillage Question Recommendation Model is designed to efficiently connect students with professionals by assigning a career-related question to a set of professionals most likely to answer.

 ## Methodology
+When it comes to recommending new content, there are three main types of systems at play: Content-based Filtering, Collaborative Filtering, and Hybrid Approach.
+For privacy concerns, users’ information, such as personal and usage information, is neither stored nor utilized for training purposes.
+Consequently, a content-based approach will be employed for this project.

 ## Data
+This project utilizes data provided by CareerVillage, retrieved from Kaggle.
+The full dataset can be found at: https://www.kaggle.com/competitions/data-science-for-good-careervillage/data

 ### Data Description
 ### Data Cleaning & Preprocessing
 ### EDA